 The Feather River Watershed is historically fire-adapted, but in the context of climate change, the newer phenomena of mega-fires coupled with dry forests and extreme drought is devastating for plant, animal, and human communities.
 Our hearts go out to all affected by wildfires—we wish you safety and wellbeing.

 More details on each incident and FRLT’s fire response are below.
-We intend to update this post 2 times per week.
 For more up-to-date information on the Dixie Fire, visit Plumas News, CalFire, Inciweb, and the Plumas County Dixie Fire Information webpage.

 THANK YOU to all fire personnel, first responders, and law enforcement both local and serving as mutual aid; Plumas County Search & Rescue, Plumas National Forest, Plumas News, and our wonderful and vigilant community!